Urinary Tract Infection

 Just as cancer can form in other organs, it can develop in the bladder.
 The most common type of bladder cancer is transitional cell carcinoma, which begins in the innermost layer of tissue lining the bladder.

-In addition to bladder pain, other symptoms of bladder cancer include:
+In addition to bladder pain, other symptoms of bladder cancer can include:

 The following tests may be used to diagnose bladder cancer: